 While a lot of us think we may be negative, it’s important to know that a lot of cases of HIV transmission are from guys who think they are neg, but actually have HIV and don’t know it.
 They may fuck without condoms thinking they’re negative and unknowingly put others at risk.

 That’s why starting and maintaining a frequent testing routine is crucial.
-We should test at least twice a year, four times if we hook up with more than 10 guys in six months and any time we think we’ve been exposed to HIV.
+If we are sexually active, we should test four times a year and any time we think we’ve been exposed to HIV.
 This way, we can have confidence in our HIV status and can treat any STIs early.

 Sure, if we haven’t had our first test it may feel intimidating or confusing.
 But the good news is, testing these days is super easy, hassle-free and available at sexual health clinics, GPs or community-based services such as a[TEST].
 You can find a test site near you in NSW here.